Are you making these mistakes in Spanish?

 ABRIR (to open): abierto not abrido

-Although everbody told you that “qué tal” means “what’s up” in Spanish, the correct response to this question is not “nada” (nothing).
-The question is more similar to “how are you”, and thus the correct response is “bien” (good).
+Although everybody told you that “qué tal” means “what’s up” in Spanish, the correct response to this question is not really “nada” (nothing).
+The question is more similar to “how are you?”, and thus the correct response is “bien” (good).